gillian-guide/gillian-guide.github.io/docs/en/resources/troubleshooting.md

     Also, check for [GPU driver updates](../optimization/#drivers).

 ??? info "Game performance is still poor"
     Make sure that [DXVK](optimization.md) is installed correctly, and that the [optimal game settings](../additional-setup/#optimal-game-settings) are used.
-Don't forget to disable `Shader Pre-caching` in :material-steam:Steam `Settings` - `Downloads` tab if using DXVK.
+Don't forget to disable `Shader Pre-caching` in :material-steam: Steam `Settings` - `Downloads` tab if using DXVK.

     Make sure you don't have overlays such as Rainmeter running in fullscreen, they can tank your performance greatly.